Java-class/TR-Candlestick/README.md

 # Candlestick Computer

-The Spring Boot based Application for Compute and manage Canldestick based on WebSocket Partnet Service.
+The Spring Boot based Application for compute and manage Candlestick based on WebSocket Partner Service.

 ## Table of Content